Manifolds of absolutely continuous functions with values in an infinite-dimensional manifold and regularity properties of half-Lie groups: Semiregularity of right half-Lie groups.

 such that the differential equation satisfies local uniqueness of Carath\'eodory solutions in the sense of \cite{GHi}.
-In this case, we define the evolution map
+In this case, we define the evolution map of $G$ by

 Additionally, if $G$ admits a local addition, we say that $G$ is $L^p$-regular if $G$ is $L^p$-semiregular and if the evolution map is smooth.
-The definition for the case of $L_{rc}^{\infty}$-semiregularity and $L_{rc}^{\infty}$-regularity is analogous. \end{de}
+The definition for the case of $L_{rc}^{\infty}$-semiregularity and $L_{rc}^{\infty}$-regularity is analogous. \end{definition}